abuted/abuted.github.io/essays/reflect-ai.md

 ### Essays

 For essay assignments, I used ChatGPT for brainstorming and finding ideas.
-For example, I asked, “Provide an outline for this essay.”
+For example, I asked, “Provide an outline for this essay about why coding standards are important.”
 The suggestions helped structure my thoughts and made the concept more clear.
 However, I made sure the final content was original and matched my understanding.

 ### Final Project